piercecohen1/whisper-webui/README.md

 - Automatic compression for files larger than 25MB
 - Support for multiple audio formats (mp3, mp4, mpeg, mpga, m4a, wav, webm)
-- Transcription using Whisper Large v3 model through OpenAI or Groq API
+- Transcription using Whisper Large v3 model through OpenAI, Groq, or Fal API
 - Display of transcription time and results
 - Option to copy transcript to clipboard
 - Ability to save transcript to a file